meilisearch/specifications/text/0072-task-resource-lists-pagination.md

             ...,
         }
     ],
-    "pagination": {
     "limit": 10,
-        "startAfter": null
+    "after": null
 }
-}
 ```

-- 💡 `startAfter` response parameter is null because there are no more `tasks` to fetch.
+- 💡 `after` response parameter is null because there are no more `tasks` to fetch.
 It means that the response represents the last slice of results for the given resource list.

 ---

-### Behaviors for `limit` and `startAfter`
+### Behaviors for `limit` and `after` query parameters

 #### `limit`